Pages

 Where Racine and Pascal are buried -- more or less.

-The Word from Providence: Dad's DNA
+The Word from Providence

-and speaking of Providence, today, 15 November, is a celebration of sorts for Susie and I -- one year ago today we closed on our condo here in the former Prata family funeral home.
+Today, 15 November, is a celebration of sorts for Susie and I -- one year ago today we closed on our condo here in the former Prata family funeral home.
 I've neither seen nor heard any ghosts but the past is everywhere we look.
 But so is the future.

 The good news is that Indian summer keeps hanging on, temps very mild with only infrequent hints of colder weather to come.
 Most of the leaves are down now as we enjoy the humid rain this mid-fall weekend.
 But that's not stopping us: tonight we drive to see Iris Dement at the Narrows theater in Fall River.
 I'll have more about that tomorrow.